top of page

 As a result, most policyholders in North Dakota have seen changes to their premiums.
 According to FEMA, approximately 66% of policyholders nationwide were projected to see price increases with the updated pricing methodology.

-Why did NFIP Implement Risk Rating 2.0?
+Why Did the NFIP Implement Risk Rating 2.0?

 FEMA moved away from antiquated pricing based on flood zones and elevation certificates, and toward assessing each individual property.
 These adjustments are intended to more accurately reflect each property's unique flood risk.
 The following are considered by the NFIP when calculating your premium: